-The first of these, which will shape your value proposition, is the easier to tackle and yet is rarely captured in full by the sales person.
+The first of these, which will shape your value proposition, is the easier to tackle and yet is rarely captured in full.
 When done correctly, it can really differentiate you from your competitors.

 To explain this, think about what happens when you throw a rock into a lake – it generates waves, or ripples.
-Those ripples are biggest around the point of impact but continue for some time and distance out from that point of impact, decreasing in size but still having an impact, causing movement in the water.
+Those ripples are biggest around the point of impact but continue for some time and distance out from that point of impact, decreasing in size but still having an impact.
 The measurable value of a solution can be thought of in the same way, with the largest ripples representing the most impactful, and typically the biggest, cost benefits of the solution.
-But the impact of a solution, as with the ripples in the water, continue to be present well beyond those initial big waves.
+As with the ripples in the water, the value of your solution continues well beyond those initial big waves.

-For sales people, capturing the big, more visible waves is easy.
-The key to success and to differentiating yourself from your competitors (who are also able to easily capture those ‘bigger waves’) lies in capturing the value that comes from all of those smaller ripples – even out as far as those which barely move the water.
+For sales people, capturing the bigger, more visible waves is easy.
+The key to success and to differentiating yourself from your competitors (who, it must be noted, are just as able to easily capture those ‘bigger waves’) lies in capturing the value that comes from all of the smaller ripples.
 Every single ripple carries a value that can be quantified.
 When these are added together and communicated to the customer, not only does the ROI improve significantly but you strengthen your proposition by demonstrating an in-depth understanding of your customer’s business.

 In practical terms this means looking beyond just the value gained from solving the customer’s initial pain/challenge (the big ripples).
 Critically, you need to determine exactly what value is to your customer (remembering to consider all stakeholders).